U.S. national anthem kneeling protests: Law enforcement

 Due to Kaepernick's 2018 advertisement with Nike, both plaudits and denunciations have been voiced.
-On September 5, 2018 in response to the new Kaepernick-Nike campaign, the National Black Police Association provided a letter stating, "The NBPA believes that Mr. Kaepernick's stance is in direct alignment with what law enforcement stands for — the protection of a people, their human rights, their dignity, their safety and their rights as American citizens."
+On September 5, 2018, in response to the new Kaepernick-Nike campaign, the National Black Police Association provided a letter stating, "The NBPA believes that Mr. Kaepernick's stance is in direct alignment with what law enforcement stands for — the protection of a people, their human rights, their dignity, their safety and their rights as American citizens."
 Despite being police officers, the NBPA defends Kaepernick's actions because they feel that the issue of race must be addressed in order to tackle the ongoing issue.

-There is a wide divide of agreement on this subject between law enforcement groups; especially between the NBPA and The National Police Association (who felt that Kaepernick's gestures regarding the national anthem were disrespectful).
+There is a wide divide of agreement on this subject between law enforcement groups; especially between the NBPA and National Association of Police Organizations (who felt that Kaepernick's gestures regarding the national anthem were disrespectful).
 NAPO has even called for a boycott of Nike products due to their recent partnership with Kaepernick.

 During the George Floyd protests, some police officers began kneeling to express solidarity with the protesters, in support of racial justice.
 On May 31, Lieutenant Robert Cattani knelt during the protests in Lower Manhattan's Foley Square.
 Cattani later apologized, on June 3, to his fellow officers for his "horrible decision", stating that he had not thought of the "consequence" of his action, which was not specified; that having knelt "goes against every principle and value that I stand for", and that his kneeling had ruined his "reputation as a good cop".